+- Reading groups differentiated texts and associated activities.

+- Independent silent reading.

+- Reading Eggs

-- Reading groups differentiated texts and associated activities. - Independent silent reading. - Class novels. - Comprehension activities. - Visits to Ballynahinch Library note has been sent home with the dates of these visits - Library van visits school every other Friday and pupils have the opportunity to select books to bring home.
+- Class novels.

+- Comprehension activities.

+- Visits to Ballynahinch Library note will be sent home with the dates of these visits

+- Library van visits school every other Friday and pupils have the opportunity to select books to bring home.